Parcels (band)

-Parcels are an Australian electropop five-piece formed in Byron Bay, Australia, in 2014.
-Today they are based in Berlin, Germany.
-The band's line-up is composed of keyboardist Louie Swain, keyboardist/guitarist Patrick Hetherington, bassist Noah Hill, drummer Anatole "Toto" Serret, and guitarist Jules Crommelin.
+Parcels are an Australian electropop group consisting of Louie Swain, Patrick Hetherington, Noah Hill, Anatole Serret and Jules Crommelin.
+The group formed in 2014 in Byron Bay, Australia and moved to Berlin, Germany the same year.
 Signed to French label Kitsuné, the band rose to prominence after collaborating with the electronic duo Daft Punk on the production and writing of their 2017 single "Overnight".

-In 2018 Parcels released their self-titled debut record with singles "Tieduprightnow", "Bemyself", "Lightenup" and "Withorwithout".
-Parcels describe themselves as "sort of a blend between electro-pop and disco-soul".
+In 2018, Parcels released their self-titled debut record with singles "Tieduprightnow", "Bemyself", "Lightenup", and "Withorwithout".
+Parcels describe themselves as "sort of a blend between electropop and disco-soul".

-Formation
+Music before Parcels and Formation

-Band members Swain, Hetherington, Hill, Serret, and Crommelin all grew up in the beach town of Byron Bay, New South Wales located on the east coast of Australia, known for its bohemian, surf and anti-development culture.

-The members attended nearby high schools.
-Swain, Hetherington, Hill, and Crommelin attended Cape Byron Rudolf Steiner School, Serret attended Byron Bay High School.
+Band members Swain, Hetherington, Hill, Serret and Crommelin all grew up in the beach town of Byron Bay, New South Wales Swain, Hetherington, Hill, and Crommelin attended Cape Byron Rudolf Steiner School in Ewingsdale.
+Serret went to Byron Bay High School.

-Music before Parcels

-The band members were involved in a host of musical projects together before the formation of Parcels, playing music together in and out of different bands since they were 13 years old.
-They played in different groups experimenting with genres of funk, folk, metal and bluegrass.
+The band members were involved in a host of musical projects together before the formation of Parcels, playing music together in and out of bands beginning when they were 13 years old.
+They played in groups experimenting with genres of funk, folk, metal, and bluegrass.
 Serret and Crommelin were the only two members of Parcels who had not previously played music together.

-Members Swain and Hetherington had formed as an acoustic folk duo named 'Louie and Patrick' releasing two digital albums via Bandcamp, 'We Thought A Kitten Might Lift Our Mother's Spirits' in April 2013 and 'We Are Not Convinced There Has Been Any Significant Improvement' in May 2014.

-Swain, Hetherington and non-Parcels members Merryn Boller and Nick Scales had formed as a roots group, uploading to national youth broadcaster Triple J's unearthed website as "The Sugar Spinners' in 2013.
-The Sugar Spinners won the 2013 BluesFest busking competition.
+Swain and Hetherington had formed as an acoustic folk duo named Louie and Patrick releasing two digital albums via Bandcamp, We Thought a Kitten Might Lift Our Mother's Spirits in April 2013 and We Are Not Convinced There Has Been Any Significant Improvement in May 2014.
+Swain, Hetherington, Crommelin, and non-Parcels members Merryn Boller and Nick Scales had formed as a roots group, uploading to national youth broadcaster Triple J's unearthed website as The Sugar Spinners in 2013.
+The Sugar Spinners won the 2013 Byron Bay BluesFest busking competition.

-Swain, Hetherington, Serret and non-Parcels member Jade Deegan formed as a rock, roots band as 'Lifeline'.
+Swain, Hetherington, Serret and Jade Deegan (who has not been in Parcels) formed as a rock, roots band as Lifeline.
 The band received airplay on Triple J's unearthed station and won a spot at the 2012 Splendour in the Grass line-up.

-Swain, Hethrington, Hill and aforementioned non-Parcels vocalist Merryn Boller formed as 'Potato Potato' receiving airplay on national youth broadcaster Triple J's unearthed station and winning a spot at the 2013 Splendour in the Grass line-up.
+Swain, Hethrington, Hill and aforementioned non-Parcels vocalist Boller formed as Potato Potato receiving airplay on national youth broadcaster Triple J's unearthed station and winning a spot at the 2013 Splendour in the Grass line-up.

-In their final year of high school in 2014, the five boys, Swain, Hetherington, Hill, Serret and Crommelin, formed as Parcels.
-The story behind the name 'Parcels' differs from source to source.
-Consistently, the members report having taken the name from an old train sign that resided at Swain's parent's house.
-In one interview the sign is said to be seen in Swain's parent's pastry cafè.
+In their final year of high school in 2014, Swain, Hetherington, Hill, Serret and Crommelin, formed as Parcels.
+The story behind the name Parcels differs from source to source.
+Consistently, the members report having taken the name from an old train sign at Swain's parents' house.
+In one interview the sign is said to be seen in one of Swain's parent's pastry cafè.
 Another says that Swain stole the sign from their local train station and hung it in his basement.